tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 string representation to aid debugging.

 It's stored "backwards" if you print out the pointer MSB first but that's because we store it little-endian.
-I don't know if there's a specific reason for doing this... it's how we did it in Skybison and I kept that the same.
+This lets us shift byte-by-byte to read from the start of the string to the end.

 ### Variants